Garden Advice

 Annuals

 Those are the weeds that develop only for a year.
 The main challenge with annuals is their seeding.
-These plants spread their seeds so fast and grow so quickly, you won’t even notice how you have a bunch of weeds in your garden.
-That is why you want to remove them before they start developing seed heads
+These plants spread their seeds so fast and grow so quickly, that you won’t even notice when you’ve gotten a bunch of unwanted plants growing undisturbed in your backyard.

 Perennials